 Above all, our students are challenged daily to become citizens of change, their experiences steering them towards life in our Secondary campus.

-Newman College is committed to providing a sufficiently challenging curriculum for all of its students.
-In addition, we provide opportunities to identify and in turn nurture those who are gifted and talented.
-Our Gifted and Talented Program for Years 1-6 delivers educational experiences of an appropriate depth and breadth for students identified as having exceptional academic ability.
+Newman College is committed to providing a challenging curriculum for all its students.
+In addition, we provide opportunities and support for students identified as gifted and talented.
+Our SHINE Program for students in Pre Primary to Year 10 delivers educational experiences of an appropriate depth and breadth for students identified as having exceptional academic ability.

 Primary School Library